 Excluding incognito web browsing activity

 If you are surfing with Safari or Chrome in an incognito window, Timing will discard that window's title and URL and replace them with just a title of "Private".

 So if you'd like to prevent time spent in incognito windows from being tracked at all, simply add a rule like "Title is equal to 'Private'" to the exclusion list.

-If you'd rather have Timing track your incognito browser windows like any other window, enter the following commands in a Terminal window:
+If you'd rather have Timing track your incognito browser windows like any other window, please click this link.
+To revert the setting, click this link instead.

 Note: The exclusions will not apply to existing app activities — only future ones!
 In addition, the Exclusions screen only lists apps that Timing has tracked at least once.

 Note: An improperly configured exclusion list can cause Timing to not track any activities whatsoever!